Ircama/freetz-ng/docs/TESTING_WORKFLOW.md

 - `make menuconfig-single` - Shows configuration as a flat tree structure without subpages
 - `make config` - Text-based configuration using `tools/kconfig/conf`

+#### User Competence Levels

+Freetz-NG's menuconfig introduces a progressive disclosure model through user competence levels, which controls the visibility of configuration options based on the user's expertise.
+This design philosophy keeps the interface manageable for newcomers while providing full access to advanced features for experienced users.

+The **Beginner** level is the default setting, offering a curated selection of well-tested packages and straightforward configuration options.
+At this level, the menu structure remains clean and focused on the most commonly needed features, reducing the risk of misconfiguration for users who are new to firmware modification.

+The **Expert** level unlocks several advanced configuration categories.
+Users at this level gain access to the BusyBox applets menu, allowing fine-grained control over which shell utilities are included in the firmware.
+The shared libraries menu becomes visible, enabling selection of additional runtime libraries that packages may depend upon.
+Toolchain configuration options appear, providing the ability to override firmware source locations and compiler settings.
+Kernel modules selection is exposed, allowing addition of extra kernel functionality.
+Additionally, various firmware-specific options and hardware-level configuration become accessible.

+The **Developer** level is intended for Freetz-NG contributors and advanced users who need access to unstable or experimental features.
+This level exposes packages that are still under development or not yet thoroughly tested across all device models.
+The Developer level for instance reveals BusyBox utilities for UBI filesystem management (ubiattach, ubidetach, ubimkvol, and similar tools) as well as low-level NAND flash utilities.
+A prominent warning is displayed when selecting this level to remind users that Developer features may be unstable or cause issues.

+When writing test configurations or creating packages, understanding these levels is important for setting appropriate visibility.
+Packages and options that require advanced knowledge or may cause issues if misconfigured should be gated behind `FREETZ_SHOW_EXPERT` or `FREETZ_SHOW_DEVELOPER` dependencies in their `Config.in` files.

+#### Externalization

+FRITZ!Box devices have limited internal flash storage, and as you add more packages to your firmware, you may encounter the "Filesystem image too big" error during the build process.
+Freetz-NG addresses this constraint through a feature called externalization, which allows you to move selected packages, libraries, and files from the internal flash to external storage media.

+For devices with USB host capability, the solution is using a USB storage device (flash drive, external hard drive, or SSD).
+The externalized components are stored on this device and loaded into the system at boot time.

+The externalization system works by creating two output files during the build process instead of one.
+The standard `.image` file contains the core firmware with essential components, while a companion `.external` file (a compressed tar archive) contains all the externalized packages and libraries.
+Both files are placed in the `images/` directory and share the same base filename.

+For deployment, several methods are available depending on your situation.
+The most common approach is using the Freetz web interface: flash the `.image` file through the standard firmware update process, then upload the `.external` file under System → Firmware-Update using the "external file upload" option.
+The web interface automatically extracts the archive to the designated external storage location.

+For initial installations or recovery scenarios, the `tools/push_firmware` script can flash the `.image` file directly through the bootloader via FTP.
+However, this method only installs the core firmware.
+It cannot upload the `.external` file since the Freetz-NG system is not yet running.

+Once the device boots with Freetz-NG installed, you can deploy the external components through the web interface under System → Firmware-Update using the "external file upload" option.
+Alternatively, the `tools/ssh_firmware_update.py` script provides a more powerful solution: running it with `--host <ip> --password <password> --batch` performs a complete unattended update of both the firmware image and the external file, making it ideal for interactive or unattended updates, or automated deployment workflows.

+When selecting components for externalization in menuconfig (under Advanced Options → External), you can choose from two categories: packages (binary programs and their associated files) and libraries (shared runtime libraries).
+Libraries require careful consideration of dependencies: any program linked against an externalized library won't function until that library is loaded from external storage.

+For systems that will run database applications or services with heavy disk I/O, using an SSD or traditional hard drive is strongly recommended over SD cards or low-quality USB flash drives, which may fail under sustained write operations.

 ### make (without arguments)

 This is the main build command that compiles the complete firmware image based on the configuration in `.config`.